N. Korea calls for investigation into Madrid embassy attack

-TOKYO (AP) — North Korea says it wants an investigation into an attack on its embassy in Spain last month, calling it a “grave terrorist attack” and an act of extortion that violates international law.
+TOKYO (AP) — North Korea said Sunday it wants an investigation into an attack on its embassy in Spain last month, calling it a “grave terrorist attack” and an act of extortion that violates international law.

 The incident occurred ahead of President Donald Trump’s second summit with leader Kim Jong Un in Hanoi on Feb.
 27-28.
 A mysterious group calling for the overthrow of the North Korean regime has claimed responsibility.